-Midterm Paper (20%):
+Midterm Paper (15%):

-You will write an analytical paper that will require you to engage the key issues in the 2020 presidential election campaign.
-See the midterm paper handout for more details on this assignment.
-The paper should be 7-8 pages in length and will be due on Tuesday, October 27, 11:59 pm, on Learning Suite.
+You will write an analytical paper that will require you to engage the key political issues of 2021.
+See the midterm paper description on Learning Suite for more details on this assignment.
+The paper should be under 2500 words in length (not including citations and references), double-spaced with a title page (that states the number of words).
+It is due on Tuesday, June 22, 11:59 p.m., on Learning Suite.
+Turn in a hard copy as well to my office.

-Final Paper (24%):
+Final Paper (30%):

 You will write a paper on how to solve a political problem.
 It will require you to identify a problem confronting your local community, state, or the nation, and propose how you will get the government to solve the problem.
 This paper is meant to demonstrate your knowledge about how to be an effective citizen in an area that you care about.
-See the final paper handout for more details on this assignment.
-The paper should be 7-8 pages in length and will be due on Tuesday, December 8, 11:59 pm, on Learning Suite.
+See the final paper description on Learning Suite for more details on this assignment.
+The paper should be under 3000 words in length (not including citations and references), double-spaced with a title page (that states the number of words).